akingdom/akingdom.github.io/articles/AI_Governance_Policy_Accountability_First.md

 A policy is a clearly stated guide for decision-making and behavior; it is **not** a technical procedure or detailed instruction, but a signpost showing how we are expected to act responsibly and accountably.

 **Interpretation:**
-This policy prioritizes truthful understanding of system limits over speed, scale, or certainty; accountability exists to enforce this, not replace it.
+This policy prioritizes truthful understanding of system limits over speed, scale, or certainty; accountability exists to enforce this priority, not replace it.

 ---